top of page

 Use this checklist to separate solid options from risky ones.

-• SkillCat is an IACET accredited provider
+• SkillCat is an IACET accredited provider, which means its training meets international standards for continuing education.

-• SkillCat is EPA approved for Section 608 and has been listed by the EPA since November 2020
+• SkillCat is EPA approved for Section 608 and has been listed by the EPA since November 2020.

-• Exam integrity Remote proctoring should include ID verification and environment checks.
+• Exam Integrity Remote proctoring should include ID verification and environment checks.
 Results should be instant with a proctor review in one to two day.

-• Clear pricing with no traps SkillCat uses a subscription that starts with a three day free trial then ten dollars per month with four exam attempts included for EPA 608.
+• Clear Pricing with No Traps SkillCat uses a subscription that starts with a three day free trial then ten dollars per month with four exam attempts included for EPA 608.
 No credit card is required for the trial according to current pages.

-• Track record and support Reviews highlight affordability and convenience.
+• Track Record and Support Reviews highlight affordability and convenience.
 SkillCat reports hundreds of thousands of students trained and a reviews page claims more than 150,000 employed alumni across 46 states.
 Support is available in app and by email and the FAQ states certificates remain accessible even after cancellation.

-• Employer readiness Look for study guides, simulations, troubleshooting tools, and optional ID cards.
+• Employer Readiness Look for study guides, simulations, troubleshooting tools, and optional ID cards.
 SkillCat offers an optional physical EPA card for 59.99 with weekly shipping in the United States and the card includes a QR code for fast verification.

 Costs vary widely.
 Campus trade schools often run into the thousands, while a trade school online can be a fraction of that.

-A practical HVAC example with SkillCat
+A practical HVAC example with SkillCat:

 • Three day free trial to try courses and study materials